Research Technologist I

 Ability and willingness to work independently in the field under adverse weather conditions and in the laboratory; able to perform meticulous and tedious tasks accurately and follow detailed procedures; familiarity with GPS, basic GIS and mapping; basic data management and analysis skills; ability to identify forest trees to genus or species level and to conduct basic tree measurements; able to assist with management of student assistants in the field and laboratory.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship, disability or protected veteran status.

 Description of End Date

-This is a limited term position funded until December 31, 2018 with possible extension contingent upon funding renewal.
+This is a limited term position funded for one year from date of hire with possible extension contingent upon funding renewal.